Steve O'Connor: Background

 Stephen (Steve) joined Revesby Rovers as a 7-year-old and played representative soccer for Bankstown at 8 years old and in consecutive years up until the age of 15.
-Steve was then chosen in the New South Wales team at 16 and also played 1st grade for Bankstown the same year.
-During this time Steve also played representative basketball and had to make a decision on which sport to concentrate on, choosing soccer.
+He was then chosen in the New South Wales team at 16 and also played 1st grade for Bankstown the same year.
+During this time O'Connor also played representative basketball and had to make a decision on which sport to concentrate on, choosing soccer.

-He then joined the Hakoah Club making his 1st grade appearance as a 17-year-old in a team with such players as John Watkiss, Danny Walsh, Ray Baartz, Alan Marnoch and Jimmy McKay.
-O'Connor played 290 games in the Australian National Soccer League (NSL) He played with Sydney City (Hakoah) for 15 years in which time the Club won 4 national titles.
-When Sydney City folded in 1987 Steve was signed by St George and went on to win another National Championship.
+He then joined the Hakoah Club making his 1st grade appearance as a 17-year-old in a team with such players as John Watkiss, Danny Walsh, Ray Baartz, Alan Marnoch and Jimmy Mackay.
+O'Connor played 290 games in the Australian National Soccer League (NSL).
+He played with Sydney City for 15 years in which time the club won 4 national titles.
+When the club folded in 1987, O'Connor was signed by St George FC and went on to win another NSL championship.

-International Playing Career
+International career

-O'Connor represented Australia in the national team with 44 Socceroo appearances.
+O'Connor represented Australia with 44 Socceroos appearances, scoring 3 goals.

 Coaching career

 Australian Institute of Sport

-In 1990 Steve was appointed Assistant Coach at the AIS Men's Football Program where he coached the likes of Mark Viduka, Josip Skoko, Josip Simunic, Craig Moore, Kevin Muscat, Lucas Neill, Hayden Foxe, John Aloisi, Clint Bolten to name a few.
-During this time he completed the Level 3 Coaching Accreditation and the AIS High Performance Coaching Diploma.
+In 1990 O'Connor was appointed assistant coach at the AIS men's football program where he coached Mark Viduka, Josip Skoko, Josip Simunic, Craig Moore, Kevin Muscat, Lucas Neill, Hayden Foxe, John Aloisi, and Clint Bolton.
+During this time he completed the level 3 coaching accreditation and the AIS High Performance Coaching Diploma.

-Technical Director - New South Wales Soccer Federation
+Soccer NSW

-From 1994 to '96 Steve became TD of NSW and started the NTC Development Program and Zone Program concept of which he was Head Coach and included a young Brett Emerton and Harry Kewell.
+From 1994 to 1996, O'Connor became technical director of Soccer NSW.
+He started the NTC development program and zone program concept of which he was head coach and included a young Brett Emerton and Harry Kewell.